-Always wash your hands thoroughly after handling your birds, collecting the eggs, cleaning out their cages or bird baths or doing anything else that involves coming into contact with them or their droppings.
+- Always wash hands thoroughly after handling your birds, collecting the eggs, cleaning out their cages or bird baths or doing anything else that involves coming into contact with them or their droppings.

-The Department has produced a biosecurity checklist all bird keeper should use to minimise the risk of Avian Influenza and a range of other diseases.
+Avian Influenza and Biosecurity Checklist for Bird Keepers - further advice and information to help minimise the risk of Avian Influenza and a range of other diseases.

 Biosecurity guidelines to reduce the risk of Salmonella to your poultry

 It is recommended that Tasmanian poultry owners have a documented Biosecurity Program to monitor for and prevent the introduction of Salmonella Enteritidis onto their property, and to stop spread between poultry sheds.
 Precautions should include:

 - Make due enquiry about the origin of any adult birds ('spent' or 'end of lay' hens).
 Their purchase is not recommended if imported from interstate flocks that are not accredited for SE freedom.